-- 10.2 A new Village Hall is being planned for the new estate in Cofton Hackett provided by the developers, together with an outside recreational area. - 10.3 The "sense of community, fetes, neighbours and the need for improved amenities" were all included in comments in consultations in 2013 and 2014.
-Suggestions from local people included "the need for a new village hall and amenities in
+- 10.2 A Village Hall is now open on the new estate in Cofton Hacket provided by the developers, together with an outside recreational area. - 10.3 The "sense of community, fetes, neighbours and the need for improved amenities" were all included in comments in consultations in 2013 and 2014.
+Suggestions from local people included "the need for a new village hall and amenities in Blackwell and a library in Cofton".
+There is certainly a need for a sports hall/meeting place in Blackwell.
+Community use of the modern sports hall at Hunters Hill School is not permitted.